nic3-14159/dell-flash-unlock/README.md

 devices specifically mentioned in the above list will work as Dell seems to use the same ECs in one generation.

+## Tested
+These systems have been tested, but were reported as not working with dell-flash-unlock.
+This could be due to user error, a bug in this utility, or the feature not being implemented in Dell's firmware.
+If you have such a system, please test the utility and report whether or not it actually works for you.

+- Latitude E6220
+- Latitude E6330

 ## Detailed device specific behavior
 - On GM45 era laptops, the expected behavior is that you will run the utility for the first time, which will tell the EC to set the descriptor override on